Guide

 -

-Once the assessment is complete, each psychotherapy, counselling or personal development session usually takes place at the same time and on the same day each week*, in-person or via Skype if you prefer.
+Once the assessment is complete, each psychotherapy, counselling or personal development session usually takes place at the same time and on the same day each week*, in-person or via video call if you prefer.

-Optimal conditions for successful psychotherapy include a strong alliance between patient and therapist, with good motivation for change and growth, and great honesty and openness as the foundation of any healthy relationship.
+Optimal conditions for successful psychotherapy include a strong alliance between patient and therapist, with good motivation for change and growth, with maximum honesty and openness as the foundation of any healthy relationship.

 *Fortnightly and sporadic attendance are much less effective and not currently offered by this practice due to demands on the service.